DataStories-UniPi/Hermes_PostgreSQL/doc/data_types.md

  	POINT(469358.735448916 4199122.03221326)
 	(1 row)

-Alternatively the transformation of Geographic to/from Topocentric conversion (EPSG 9837) was implemented.
+Alternatively the transformation of Geographic to/from Topocentric conversion (EPSG 9837) has been implemented.
 According to this specification, to do the transformation we only need a reference point (lon, lat) which in (x, y) will be regarded as (0, 0), i.e. the Cartesian center.
 So, the closer a position is to this reference point the more accurate the transformation will be.
 Thus, a dataset must have a reference point for transformations @cite vodas2013hermes.
 This can be achieved by using the `PointXY(point PointLL, LRP PointLL)` and  `PointLL(point PointXY, LRP PointLL)` which are implemented by @ref ll2xy and @ref xy2ll functions.

 	postgres=# SELECT PointLL(PointXY(-240909.991094767,-323271.482666732), PointLL(23.63994,37.9453));
        pointll